 Family and Summer Session: Thoughts From a Professor to a Parent

-by Dr. Kevin Minch, Associate Provost for Undergraduate Curricula and Outreach
+by Dr. Kevin Minch, Associate Provost

 When I was in college, I had the unusual experience of attending what is typically known as a “commuter college.”
 It was a large state research institution, with over 30,000 students on its central and satellite campuses, and most of the students who went there spent about an hour or more a day just driving back and forth between home and class.
 When I first enrolled as a freshman, I entertained very little thought of taking summer classes.
 I was attending on a full-ride during the regular academic year, gas (while still cheap back then!) certainly wasn’t free, and there was a lot less in the way of student activities for me to be involved in.
 It just seemed smarter to return to my suburban home, get a job at the local office supply store, and “recharge my batteries.”